What is engineering physics?

 Engineering Physics prepares students to apply physics to tackle 21st century engineering challenges, and to apply engineering to address 21st century questions in physics.

-Although Engineering Physics is a relatively new program at Stanford (it was introduced about a decade ago), it has a long history at a number of universities; see the list at the bottom of this page for examples.
-See Stanford's Engineering Physics web page for an overview of the purpose and scope of the Engineering Physics major.
-You can read about the Engineering Physics major in detail in the Stanford Engineering Handbook.
-Engineering Physics has a student society called EPIC.
-The EPIC web page contains some four-year plans with commentary by recent graduates of the program, examples of research that some of the majors have pursued, and a page called "Where are they now?", which describes the paths some of our Engineering Physics alumnae have followed.
+Although the Engineering Physics is a relatively new program at Stanford (it was introduced around 2006), it has a long history at a number of universities; see the list at the bottom of this page for examples.
+You can read about Stanford's Engineering Physics major in detail in the Stanford Engineering Handbook.

 What is the difference between engineering physics and other majors in engineering?